-It is thought that a mistake was made when copies of the Burbage Parish Register were made whereby John's parents were erroneously named "GRANGER" instead of GARNER.
-Alternatively, John may have been baptized near the 1st Guards depot in London or even in Sicily where John was most likely posted during 1806/7.
+It is thought that a mistake was made when a copy of the Burbage Parish Register was made.
+Possibly John's parents were erroneously named "GRANGER" instead of GARNER, or two similar-looking entries merged with the three forenames of the first and the surname of the second.
+We need to locate the original document or the bishop's transcript, but it's likely that the original was only copied due to its very poor condition.
+Alternatively, John may have been baptized near the 1st Guards depot in London or even in Sicily where Corporal John was most likely posted during 1806/7.

 While William was likely conceived around the time of their marriage, John, Catherine and Martha must have been either conceived during furloughs or Mary and the children lived with John as camp followers.
 The 1st Foot Guards had bases in Deal, Chatham, Tower of London, Windsor, Colchester, Knightsbridge and Chelmsford, and between 1799 and 1806 the 1st Foot Guards did not see any overseas action, so a normal domestic situation would have been easy to accommodate during the first years of their marriage.